8 Engaging Wedding Advertising Tips for Vendors

 3. Wedding Planning

 Generally speaking, it’s the bride who plans the majority of the wedding and surrounding events, and she needs all the help she can get.
-From the moment the ring slips onto her finger, she’s already planning the when, where, how and who.
+From the moment the ring slips onto her finger, she’s already planning the when, where, what and how.
 That’s where you come in.

 Back in the day, there were engagement announcements in the newspaper and businesses would proactively offer their services.
 Today, the engaged couple searches for the business, relying heavily on word-of-mouth and online reputation reviews before making a final decision.
 Wedding marketing is unique in that, you’ll only get one opportunity to promote your services and products for wedding-related reasons.
 So, your marketing will need to be quick to grab the attention of the seeking bride.

-Below are a few marketing steps to take if you want to be invited to the festivities, which by the way, happen most often in October, September and June, in order of popularity.
+Below are a few marketing steps to take if you want to be invited to the festivities, which by the way, happen most often in the fall, not the summer.

 Your first steps toward winning more wedding business should include making your business website easier to find through business directory listings, online search and on social media platforms.
 You can do this by setting up your business listing on Google, Yelp, Yahoo and other online business directories.

-Incorporate strong search engine optimization (SEO) on your website and social media profiles—words associated with weddings, brides, honeymoon—throughout your content to help you rise to the top.
-Additionally, use your city or township name in your content to increase the likelihood of appearing in local search results.
+Incorporate strong search engine optimization (SEO) on your website and social media profiles — words associated with weddings, brides, honeymoon — throughout your content to help you rise to the top.
+Additionally, use your city or township name in your content to increase the likelihood of appearing in local search results to reach your target audience.

 6. Online Reviews for Wedding Vendors

 If you’re confident that your business provides quality service and products, be sure to make your online reviews public.
-Set up your account on Yelp and invite—nay, strongly encourage—your social media followers to provide honest reviews there, as well as on your Facebook business page.
+Set up your account on Yelp and strongly encourage your social media followers to provide honest reviews there, as well as on your Facebook business page.
 Why?
-Because 84% of consumers rely on online reviews when making a purchase decision.
+Because 84 percent of consumers rely on online reviews when making a purchase decision.
 It’s a vital step in your marketing strategy and it has become somewhat of a gatekeeper.
+Wedding vendors should pay close attention to their reviews on websites like The Knot, WeddingWire and Here Comes The Guide because this is where a lot of brides will find and research your business.

 7. Make the Dream Real